MarkPajak/digital-signage/README.md

  - Timings for each mode can be configured
  - automatic content refresh to allow for remote control
  - different event types displayed differently - facilities | special events | exhibitions | visitor information
+ - filter specific event types for each screen or venue

 #SETUP